thespacedoctor/soxspipe/docs/source/user_manual/sessions.md

-# Data Reduction Sessions
+## Data Reduction Sessions

 soxspipe reduces data within a 'reduction session'.
-These sessions are designed to be self-contained and isolated from other sessions, allowing a user to reduce the same set of raw data with multiple different pipeline settings.
-When a workspace is first prepared (using the `soxspipe prep` command), an initial `base` session is automatically created.
+These sessions are designed to be self-contained and isolated from other sessions, allowing users to reduce the same set of raw data with multiple different pipeline settings.
+An initial ' base ' session is automatically created when a workspace is first prepared (using the `soxspipe prep` command).
 Sessions are stored in the `sessions` directory of the workspace and contain their own settings file, products and QC directories. soxspipe will remember and use the latest session you were working with unless you create a new session or switch to another one.

 To see which reduction session you are working within and all other sessions available, run the command: